 Just like headphones, microphones have frequency responses and plots.
 A microphone with a neutral-leaning frequency response will most accurately reproduce the sound of your voice and won’t emphasize or under-emphasize a particular frequency range of your voice.
 You won’t get a perfectly “flat” frequency response from a microphone, or headphones for that matter, but some microphones get you pretty darn close.
 Many people tout a “flat” response as the best because it most accurately captures a sound source’s actual sound.
 It also makes it easier to edit audio when you have a microphone with a neutral response, but this typically comes at a steeper price point.

-What is a microphone polar pattern?
+What is a microphone’s polar pattern?

 What is the difference between condenser and dynamic mics?

-Depending on if you’re looking to record vocals or to amplify them in a live setting, you’ll want to consider the differences between condenser and dynamic mics.
+Depending on whether you’re looking to record vocals or amplify them in a live setting, you’ll want to consider the differences between condenser and dynamic mics.
 As a rule of thumb, dynamic mics are great for live performances because of their ability to handle loud inputs without distorting, but some dynamic mics, such as the Electrovoice RE20, are used in radio stations due to their ability to shut out unwanted room noise.

 What is the proximity effect?